kawaharas/CLCL-OpenVR/README.md

 ## Required Hardware

-&nbsp; One of the following hardware:
+One of the following hardware:

 - Oculus Rift with Oculus Touch or mouse
 - Oculus Development Kit 2 with mouse